awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

 # Convert a license type<a name="conversion-procedures"></a>

 You can convert license types using the License Manager console or the AWS CLI\.
-When you create a license type conversion task, License Manager validates the billing products on your instance\.
-If these preliminary validations are successful, License Manager creates a license type conversion task\.
-You can check the status of a license conversion task by using the `list-license-conversion-tasks` and ` get-license-conversion-task` AWS CLI commands\.
+When you create a license type conversion, License Manager validates the billing products on your instance\.
+If these preliminary validations are successful, License Manager creates a license type conversion\.
+You can check the status of a license license type conversion by using the `list-license-conversion-tasks` and ` get-license-conversion-task` AWS CLI commands\.

-License Manager might update the resources associated with your customer managed licenses as part of a conversion task\.
-Specifically, for any customer managed license with automated discovery rules of type `License Included`, License Manager disassociates the resource in the license type conversion task from the license if the `license included` automated discovery rule explicitly excludes the resource\.
+License Manager might update the resources associated with your self\-managed licenses as part of a license type conversion\.
+Specifically, for any self\-managed license with automated discovery rules of type `License Included`, License Manager disassociates the resource in the license type conversion from the license if the `license included` automated discovery rule explicitly excludes the resource\.

-For example, if your customer managed license contains two automated discovery rules, and each rule excludes license included Windows Server, then a license type conversion from BYOL to license included Windows Server results in disassociation of the instance from the customer managed license\.
+For example, if your self\-managed license contains two automated discovery rules, and each rule excludes license included Windows Server, then a license type conversion from BYOL to license included Windows Server results in disassociation of the instance from the self\-managed license\.
 However, if only one of the two automated discovery rules contains a `License Included` rule, then the instance is not disassociated\.

-When the license type conversion task succeeds, its status changes from `IN_PROGRESS` to `SUCCEEDED`\.
-If License Manager encounters issues during the workflow, it updates the status of the license type conversion task to `FAILED`, and updates the status message with an error message\.
+When the license type conversion succeeds, its status changes from `IN_PROGRESS` to `SUCCEEDED`\.
+If License Manager encounters issues during the workflow, it updates the status of the license type conversion to `FAILED`, and updates the status message with an error message\.

 **Note**
 The billing product information on the AMI used to launch an instance does not change when you convert the license type\.
 To retrieve accurate billing information, use the Amazon EC2 [https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) API\.
 Additionally, if you have existing workflows that search for billing information from AMIs, update those workflows to use `DescribeInstances`\.